-

 Wet trimming involves pruning marijuana while the plant is still wet immediately after harvest.

 There are many benefits to wet trimming.
 Specifically, it makes the whole trimming process easier.
-First, removing plant leaves is a lot easier while the plant is still fresh.
-The drying process will also happen much faster after wet trimming as there is less damp material that needs to dry.
+First, removing plant leaves is much easier while the plant is fresh.
+The drying process will also happen much faster after wet trimming as less damp material needs to dry.
 And because you don't need to dry your plants first, wet trimming can save a lot of space during the drying stage, as you'll only need to dry the remaining buds and not the whole plant.

 Finally, wet trimming may maintain more terpenes, trichomes, and cannabinoids, giving you stickier and more flavorful buds come smoking time.
 This can make wet trimming a messier process than dry trimming, so be sure to wear gloves.